-- osh, a SETUID root, security enhanced, restricted shell with logging (see Lance Spitzner's article below). - Of course, all the daemons you will be using for your fake server honeypot.
-Depending on what type of attacker you want to analyse you will or will not harden the honeypot and keep it up to date with security patches. - Integrity checkers (see the section called "Checking file system integrity") and The Coroner's Toolkit (tct) to do post-attack audits. - honeyd and farpd to setup a honeypot that will listen to connections to unused IP addresses and forward them to scripts simulating live services.
+- syslog-ng, useful for sending logs from the honeypot to a remote syslog server. - osh, a SETUID root, security enhanced, restricted shell with logging (see Lance Spitzner's article below). - Of course, all the daemons you will be using for your fake server honeypot.
+Depending on what type of attacker you want to analyse you will or will not harden the honeypot and keep it up to date with security patches. - honeyd and farpd to setup a honeypot that will listen to connections to unused IP addresses and forward them to scripts simulating live services.
 Also check out iisemulator. - tinyhoneypot to setup a simple honeypot server with fake services.